mtxadmin/zabbix/DFS-R/README.md

 1. Copy files DFS-R_backlog.ps1 and functions_zabbix.ps1 to any folders on DFS-R server (one of)

-2. Run script DFS-R_backlog.ps1 with elevated permissions and check for errors.
+2. Run script DFS-R_backlog.ps1 with elevated permissions and check for errors.<br>
-    Easiest way for that:
+    - Login to server with account which has sufficient permissions for reading DFS-R data
     - Run Powershell ISE "as administrator" (from context menu)
     - Open DFS-R_backlog.ps1
     - Edit first line of script with $zabbix_server_url variable.
 Save script.